How to be Financially Ready for the Unexpected

 Mobile banking apps help you manage your money quickly and easily, anytime, anywhere, on your phone or tablet.
 Common features you should expect include mobile deposit, which allows you to deposit a check by taking a photo and depositing it through the app, and person-to-person payments, so you can quickly send and receive cash from friends, family and others.

 These days, ATMs do more than just dispense money.
-You can often make cash or check deposits without an envelope, and, at ATMs featuring Cardless Cash, you can withdraw cash without waiting in line at the teller, or even pulling out your debit card.
+You can often make cash or check deposits without an envelope.

 Mobile apps are great, but sometimes you need to get things done over the phone—that’s where a bank’s Call Center comes in.
 You should be able handle most kinds of banking over the phone, including activating bank cards, getting your current balance and transaction history, making transfers and payments, setting travel notifications and more.
 Many of these functionalities can be handled automatically by a Call Center’s voice recognition tools, but if you need to speak with a real human, that’ll be an option, too.
 You’ll want to program the number of your bank’s Customer Call Center into your phone ahead of time, so you’ll have it handy next time you’re in a jam.